EchoNin9/jinks.pro/docs/WORKFLOW.md

 git push origin preview --force
 ```

+### GitHub Pages not working:

+- Make sure the source folder is set to `/site` in GitHub Pages settings
+- Check that your website files are in the `/site` directory
+- Verify the branch is set to `preview` or `main` as desired

 ## 🎉 Benefits of This Workflow

 1. **Safe testing** - Changes don't affect production until ready